Less is More

 Less is more.
 Space is freedom.
 Take away to gain.

-That's it.
-That's the framework.
+That's the whole framework.
 And if you can actually live inside of it — not just intellectually understand it — everything changes.

 This isn't about demonizing your phone or going off the grid.
 It's about personal responsibility.
 It's about asking yourself: what am I consuming, why am I consuming it, and what am I avoiding by consuming it?

-I'll be vulnerable here.
-When I was working at Starbucks making good money for the first time, I was making trips to the outlets every weekend.
+When I was working at Starbucks making good money for the first time, I was at the outlets every weekend.
 Buying workwear.
-Buying clothes.
-Buying things that made me feel successful and polished on the outside.
-And I loved it — I still love fashion, that's real.
+Buying things that made me feel successful on the outside.
+I love fashion — that's real.
 But there's a line between intentional purchasing and addiction.
 And I crossed it.

 The more I consumed, the cheaper I became.
 Not just financially — energetically.